The Wandering Earth 2: Filming

-Music

 Release

 On 19 August 2022, The Wandering Earth 2 officially released the first "a little white dot" version of the trailer.

 The Wandering Earth 2 was theatrically released on 22 January 2023, the first day of the Chinese New Year holidays.
-It also has North American limited release by Well Go USA Entertainment in 125 screens, 30 IMAX, starting day-and-date 22 January.
+It was also given a North American limited release by Well Go USA Entertainment in 125 screens, 30 IMAX, starting day-and-date 22 January.
+In the Philippines, the film was released by Encore Films through Warner Bros.
+Pictures on 31 May.